PADI Digital U/W PhotographerPADI

 How long will it take?

 The PADI Digital Underwater Photographer Specialty takes place over one weekend.
-Starting on Saturday morning at 09:00, you will review the theory sections from the PADI Digital Underwater Photographer manual and watch with your Instructor.
+Starting on Saturday morning at 09:00, you will review the theory sections from the PADI Digital Underwater Photographer programme and watch the PADI Digital Underwater Photographer DVD with your Instructor.
 You will then complete an underwater photography clinic in the pool.
 On the Sunday you will complete two open water training dives.

 What will I need?